maxwsj/Udemy-TheComplete2021WebDevelopmentBootcamp/README.md

 # Udemy-TheComplete2021WebDevelopmentBootcamp
-A bootcamp where I'll learn skills of a full-stack web developer.
-Wich includes HTML, CSS, Javascript, Node, React, MongoDB and more!
   Through the course I'll see those languages, frameworks, tools and technologie:

 - HTML 5
 - CSS 3